taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 #### They Visit Home or they Have a Home Base

 Many nomads visit home or they have a determined home base that they return to year after year.

-Having a place where everything stays the same to come home to helps travel feel less overwhelming.
+When you return home, whether it's the one you grew up in or one you created for yourself, there's a familiarity that can put your brain on autopilot and free up space to focus again.

 In fact, I’m looking for a homebase myself.
-If you have a suggestion, reach out!
+If you have a suggestion, [tweet me!](https://twitter.com/taskett)

 #### They Visit the Same Places Every Year